mediamonks/frontend-coding-standards/creating-pull-requests.md

 ### General rules for merging a PR

+Generaly the person that created the PR should also merge it.
+This is because sometimes extra actions are required after the merge, like updating ticket statuses or notifying people.
 Please read when your PR is ready to be merged below.

 - You have at least 2 approvals, one of which is from a senior developer.
 - The CI pipeline build is successful.